 In fast-paced, high-stakes, and potentially politicized investigations of Members of Congress or their staff, Chiefs of Staff must make smart decisions, very early in the process, based on limited information.
 The consequences of even a small mistake at the outset can be very significant and long-lasting.
-Chiefs would be wise to spend a little bit of time now, early in the new Congress, thinking about how they would react to an investigation in the first critical hours and beyond.
+Chiefs would be wise to spend a little bit of time now thinking about how they would react to an investigation in the first critical hours and beyond.